army robotics in field

 For the entities looking forward to working with the U.S. Government, especially the DoD (Department of Defense), DoD Instruction 5200.48 presents the basic CUI requirements in contractor relationships.
 Does your company want to contract with the Department of Defense?
 Remember the following:

-What Can A Company Do to Help Manage CUI and Remain CMMC Compliant?
+What Can Defense Contractors Do To Manage CUI And Remain CMMC Compliant?

 Therefore, knowing that you have CUI within your systems and where it’s located is essential.
 Owing to the many benefits of classifying CUI, it’s never too soon to start classifying your data.
 Hence, start the process by creating and adhering to a classification structure rather than waiting until you are forced.
 But how can you classify controlled unclassified information?